Scaling limits of lattice quantum fields by wavelets: Other scaling-map schemes

 \begin{remark} We can translate the momentum-cutoff scaling map into a real-space scaling map by the lattice Fourier transform.
 This real-space scaling map can be cast into a form analogous to the wavelet scaling map \eqref{eq:waveletscale} with non-local and level-dependent coefficients:

-While such a momentum space renormalization group can be used to determine the scaling limit as we show below, the non-locality of the filter makes it ineffective for controlling local operators. \end{remark} The scaling limit of the free lattice vacua \eqref{eq:freeground} can be investigated by the momentum-cutoff renormalization group in a manner similar that for the wavelet method discussed in Section \ref{sec:groundstate}:
+While such a momentum space renormalization group can be used to determine the scaling limit as we show below, the non-locality of the filter makes it unefficient for controlling local operators. \end{remark} The scaling limit of the free lattice vacua \eqref{eq:freeground} can be investigated by the momentum-cutoff renormalization group in a manner similar to that of the wavelet method of Section \ref{sec:groundstate}:

 where, for fixed $N\in\NN_{0}$, the dispersion relation $\gamma_{\mu_{N+M}}$ is considered as a function on $\Gamma_{N}\subset\Gamma_{N+M}$ by restriction.
 Again, choosing the initial states according to the renormalization condition \eqref{eq:Latmassscaling} leads to the continuum dispersion relation in the limit $M\rightarrow\infty$.
-Moreover, the pointwise convergence to continuum dispersion relation implies the weak* convergence of \eqref{eq:freegroundscalingmom} to a limit $\omega^{(N)}_{L,\infty}$ which is given by the free vacuum state $\omega_{L}$ of mass $m$ of the continuum scalar field evaluated on Weyl operators with a sharp momentum cut-off at scale $k_{\max}\sim\vep_{N}^{-1}$:
+Moreover, the pointwise convergence to the continuum dispersion relation implies the weak* convergence of \eqref{eq:freegroundscalingmom} to a limit $\omega^{(N)}_{L,\infty}$ which is given by the free vacuum state $\omega_{L}$ of mass $m$ of the continuum scalar field evaluated on Weyl operators with a sharp momentum cut-off at scale $k_{\max}\sim\vep_{N}^{-1}$:

 Now, it is almost trivial to check that the sequence of limit states, $\{\omega^{(N)}_{L,\infty}\}_{N\in\NN_{0}}$, is projectively consistent for the momentum-cutoff renormalization group,

 which implies the existence of the scaling limit $\cW_{\infty, L}$: